-Applications for the Free and Reduced Meal Program are available at www.lunchapplication.com.
+Applications for the Free and Reduced Meal Program are available via the school website: Linqconnect Information.
 You will be notified by email whether you qualify.
 It is important to apply before school starts so your child can, if approved, begin receiving free or reduced lunches from the beginning of the year.
 You must also have an application on file before the first day of school in order to qualify for fee waivers.